 Normally, when I’m processing photographs or drawings, I use the Painnt app for Windows from Moonlighting.
 It’s also available for other platforms, including Mac and mobile.
 Most of the images I create for MetaStellar, I create using this app.
 It costs $10 a year for the mobile version and $40 a year for the desktop version.
 The paid version gives you higher resolution images, no watermark, and more filters.

 It has hundreds of filters.
 Really, you can spend your whole life trying out the different filters.
-Of all the apps I’ve tried, Painnt is my favorite…. now if it only worked!
+Of all the apps I’ve tried, Painnt is my favorite.

-Plus, you have to keep clearing the buffers so that new effects can be applied.
+It still has an issue where you have to keep clearing the buffers so that new effects can be applied.
 That’s in the drop-down menu at the top left, the “Delete processing cache” option.
-I was going nuts until I found it.

 Fotor’s GoArt AI filter is the place to start.
 It’s an online tool, and is the simplest to use and completely free — a great way to get a taste of what’s possible.
 The downsides are that it only has a couple of dozen filters, and relatively low-resolution images.